colossus06/Kuberada-Blog/blogs/k8s/workloads/workloads.md

 If you found this guide helpful, follow me on:

-* Follow me on [LinkedIn](https://www.linkedin.com/in/gulcantopcu/) to get updated.
+* [LinkedIn](https://www.linkedin.com/in/gulcantopcu/) to get the latest updates.
-* Read incredible Kubernetes Stories: [Medium](https://medium.com/@gulcantopcu)
+* [Medium](https://medium.com/@gulcantopcu) for even more Kubernetes insights and discussions.
-* Challenging projects: You're already in the right place.
+* Kuberada, for in-depth articles.

 Until next time, happy deploying!